louisfghbvc/mcp-servers/coverity/README.md

       }
   }
   ```
+  注意：輸出中的 "type" 欄位實際上對應報告中的 "checkerName" 值。

 - **Auto Fix by Cursor**
   Automatically fix issues for a given category by processing each matching entry.
 This generates a prompt that can be fed to an LLM.
 For example:
   ```
-  Need to fix the coverity issue: {type} file is {mainEventFilepath} at line {mainEventLineNumber} in function {functionDisplayName}.
+  Need to fix the coverity issue: {checkerName} file is {mainEventFilepath} at line {mainEventLineNumber} in function {functionDisplayName}.
 Reason: {events.subcategoryLongDescription}.
 Details: {events.eventDescription joined by a space or newline}.
   ```

 ## Implementation Specification
 1. **Issue Aggregation**
    - Parse the report file's `issues` property.
-   - Group the issues by `type` and return a list that indicates each `type` along with its count.
+   - Group the issues by `checkerName` and return a list that indicates each `checkerName` along with its count.

 2. **Querying a Specific Coverity Object**
-   - Search the report file's `issues` for the first object that matches the specified category (`type`).
+   - Search the report file's `issues` for the first object that matches the specified category (`checkerName`).
    - The output should include the following properties:
-     - `type`
+     - `type` (contains the value of `checkerName`)
      - `mainEventFilepath`
      - `mainEventLineNumber`
      - `functionDisplayName`